hiram3512/HiSocket/README.md

 ### Advanced
 - If you are clear about socket, you also can use TcpSocket(UdpSocket) to achieve your logic, anyway the recommend is TcpConnection(UdpConnection).
 - You can add many different plugins based on TcpConnection(UdpConnection) to achieve different functions.
-- There are a message register base class help user to quick register id and callback(use reflection)
+- There are a message register base class help user to quick register id and callback(based on reflection)
 - Byte block buffer use linked list and reuse block when some block is free.
 - .etc
 ---------